Walking Pastry + Coffee Tour | Downtown Monterey

 - 3 min read

-I created this walking tour for my visiting East Coast friends.
-It received rave reviews from them, so I decided to share it with all of you.
+I created this walking tour for visiting East Coast friends.
+It received rave reviews, so I decided to share it with all of you.
 Downtown Monterey is buzzing with bakeries and cafes–with my favorites in walking distance from each other.
 It prompted me to ask: how could I lean into my hedonism and make a morning of this?
 Lol.
 And so, the idea arrived: a Walking Pastry + Coffee Tour.
 Not only will you enjoy delicious eats, but you’ll be outdoors in our perfectly mild climate, moving your body, in the walkable and cute downtown area of Monterey, with your loved ones.
 What’s better than that?

 Parking: If you’re driving, you can look for street parking on Adams Street next to Captain + Stoker (the first stop).
 Note that street parking has time limitations.
 Look for a two-hour spot!
 If you want to linger longer, you can also park in the Downtown Garage East, which is one block south of Captain + Stoker.